WICG/origin-policy/README.md

 ![Updating and Confirm](/images/update.png)

 #### Opt-out
-Servers can decide not no longer use Origin Policy.
+Servers can decide not no longer use Origin Manifest.
 If so they can set the `Sec-Origin-Manifest` header to 0 in the response.
 Clients then behave like no manifest was ever set and remove the currently cached manifest from cache (if any).